-The optimized geometry is displayed in a 3-D viewer, which functions similar to the 3-D editor.
+The optimized geometry is displayed in a 3-D visualizer, which functions similar to the 3-D editor.
 Individual bond lengths, angles, and dihedrals can be measured.
 Calculated numeric values (energy, partial charges, dipole moment, thermodynamic quantities, vibrational frequencies, orbital energies, etc.) are displayed in tables.
-They can often also be superimposed on the molecular structure (partial charges, dipole moment, normal vibrational modes, symmetry elements), or they may be displayed as separate plots (coordinate scan, molecular spectra), as illustrated in Figure 4.
+They can often also be superimposed on the molecular structure (partial charges, dipole moment, normal vibrational modes, symmetry elements), or they may be displayed as separate plots (coordinate scan, molecular spectra).

 WebMO plots are interactive.
-Clicking on a plot location displays the corresponding feature on the molecule, for example, clicking on a vibrational peak displays the corresponding normal mode, or clicking on a coordinate scan value displays the corresponding molecular geometry.
+Clicking on a plot location displays the corresponding feature on the molecule, e.g., clicking on a vibrational peak displays the corresponding normal mode, or clicking on a coordinate scan value displays the corresponding molecular geometry.
 This feature is extremely useful for teaching, as it visually indicates the link between computed values and molecular structure.

-Molecular orbitals can be displayed on top of the molecular structure as isosurfaces or as color-mapped values on a slice plane (Figure 5).
-Additional quantities can be calculated and displayed as color-mapped values on electron density surfaces, including electrostatic potential surfaces and electrophilic/nucleophilic frontier surfaces.
+Molecular orbitals can be displayed on top of the molecular structure as isosurfaces or as colormapped values on a slice plane.
+Additional quantities can be calculated and displayed as colormapped values on electron density surfaces, including electrostatic potential surfaces and electrophilic/nucleophilic frontier surfaces.